miningwolf/wolfscript/README.md

     ant

-Run with
+Run with (CanaryMod)

     cd ../minecraft  #or wherever your canarymod directory is# java -cp "canarymod.jar":"pluginlangs/wolfscript.jar" net.canarymod.Main

+Run with (Spigot/CraftBukkit)

+    cd ../minecraft-spigot  #or wherever your spigot directory is# java -jar spigot.jar

-Please note:  it is important not to run CanaryMod with the usual -jar command, but instead using the classpath (cp) switch indicated.
+Please note:  it is no longer important to run CanaryMod with the usual -jar command, but instead using the classpath (cp) switch indicated.

 ### License